-Interest Expense, Net increased \$2.2 million in the three months ended March 31, 2009 compared to the same period in 2008.
-The addition of Northern Utilities and Granite State accounted for \$1.7 million of the increase, reflecting the issuance of long-term notes by Northern Utilities and Granite State in December 2008.
-In addition, the increase in Interest Expense, Net reflects higher average borrowings in the current quarter.
+Interest Expense, Net, increased \$1.4 million and \$3.6 million in the three and six month periods ended June 30, 2009, respectively, compared to the same periods in 2008.
+These increases are primarily due to the addition of Northern Utilities and Granite State, reflecting the issuance of long-term notes by Northern Utilities and Granite State in December 2008.
+In addition, these increases in Interest Expense, Net, reflect higher average borrowings in the current periods.

-Also in the first quarter, the Unitil Corporation Board of Directors declared the regular quarterly dividend on the Company's common stock of \$0.345 per share.
+Also in the second quarter, the Unitil Corporation Board of Directors declared the regular quarterly dividend on the Company's common stock of \$0.345 per share.
 This quarterly dividend results in a current effective annual dividend rate of \$1.38 per share representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.

-In December 2008, the Company issued and sold 2,000,000 shares of its common stock at a price of \$20.00 per share in a registered public offering.
-In January 2009, the underwriters exercised the over-allotment option associated with this offering and purchased an additional 270,000 shares of the Company's common stock.
-The Company used net proceeds of \$41.9 million from these issuances to repay a portion of the bank financing for the Company's acquisitions of Northern Utilities and Granite State and to repay other short-term indebtedness.
+Between December 2008 and June 2009, the Company issued and sold 4,970,000 shares of its common stock, including its underwriters' exercise of overallotment options to purchase an additional 570,000 shares, at a price of \$20.00 per share in registered public offerings.
+The Company used net proceeds of \$93.1 million from these offerings (i) to repay all amounts outstanding under the bridge credit facility that the Company used to partially finance the acquisition of Northern Utilities and Granite State that closed on December 1, 2008 and (ii) for other general corporate purposes, including capital contributions to Unitil's distribution utilities and repayment of short-term debt.
 Overall, the positive results of operations and net income are reflected over a higher number of average shares outstanding year over year.